MikePohatu/Birdsnest-Explorer/documentation/install/managed.md

 Click the Install tab.
 You will see a listing of dependency components that are required prior to the Birdsnest Explorer installation.

 Where a 'hard' dependency exists that isn't installed, the install action for the dependent component will be disabled and the missing dependency noted.
-Some dependencies To find out which dependency is missing, hover the cursor over the 'Missing dependency' message.
+To find out which dependency is missing, hover the cursor over the 'Missing dependency' message.

 It should be noted that some dependencies will not block the installer even if they are missing.
 For example Java 1.8 is required, but if you would prefer to use another distribution of Java e.g. from Oracle, this will work fine.
 As such the installer will let you continue if OpenJDK isn't installed.

-If you have install a dependency manually outside of the installer, click the 'Refresh' option to recheck the status in the installer.
+If you have installed a dependency manually outside of the installer, click the 'Refresh' option to recheck the status in the installer.

 ![Install page](/documentation/image/install/install-page.png)